lihaoyun6/ComfyUI-NoCache/README.md

 #### How to use:
 - Add `@NC` (case-insensitive) to the title of the node where you want to ignore caching.
-- Add `@GC` (case-insensitive) to the title of the node where you want to free yo your RAM.
+- Add `@GC` (case-insensitive) to the title of the node where you want to free up your RAM.

     > A `@GC` node must be located after a `@NC` node.
 The `@NC` node cannot clear its own RAM usage.